sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - nlp-table.md

 **Alternatives**

 -   [Fixed Table](doc:fixed-table) or [Text Table](doc:text-table) methods.
-- To extract complex tables, for example tables-inside-tables or tables with labeled rows and columns, see [Sections](doc:sections#examples).
+- To extract complex tables, for example sub-tables inside tables or tables with labeled rows and columns, see [Sections](doc:sections#examples).

 **How it works**